 - Populations living in thermally influenced areas are possibly isolated from others.

 - Most common along the lower portions of the Yellowstone River near Gardiner, Montana, and upstream to the mouth of Bear Creek; also occurs in Norris Geyser Basin, Shoshone and Heart Lake geyser basins, and other hydrothermal areas.

-- Comes out of hibernation about mid-May and is active through mid-September.
+- Come out of hibernation about mid-May and is active through mid-September.